DaniBond5/Autonomous-Software-Agents/README.md

-# Autonomous Software Agents — Deliveroo.js
+# Autonomous Software Agents - Deliveroo.js

 An autonomous agent that plays Deliveroo.js on the user's behalf, collecting and delivering parcels.
-Built on a BDI (Belief–Desire–Intention) architecture with automated planning.
+Built on a BDI (Belief-Desire-Intention) architecture with automated planning.

-**Course:** Autonomous Software Agents — University of Trento **Authors:** Sasha Petkovic (sasha.petkovic@studenti.unitn.it), Daniele Buondonno (daniele.buondonno@studenti.unitn.it) **Report:**
+**Course:** Autonomous Software Agents - University of Trento **Authors:** Sasha Petkovic (sasha.petkovic@studenti.unitn.it, 264689), Daniele Buondonno (daniele.buondonno@studenti.unitn.it, 267888)
+**Report:**

 ---